 The program has three phases.
 Phase I begins while the patient is in the hospital.
 The patient is assessed and the rehabilitation plan is developed and implemented.
 Each plan is personalized to best suit the patient’s disease, fitness level, age, and other medical factors.
 Phase II is designed for participants who are not hospitalized, but who would benefit from supervised exercise sessions three times per week for 8 – 12 weeks.
 Phase III continues with a maintenance exercise program; the participant may continue this phase for as long as they want or deem necessary.

-In each phase of the program, participants receive education and counseling about nutrition, exercise, alternative therapies, and other health topics from that can improve their rehabilitation success.
-The department is staffed by a team of specially trained medical professionals and the program is under the supervision one of our Internal Medicine physicians.
+In each phase of the program, participants receive education and counseling about nutrition, exercise, alternative therapies, and other health topics that can improve their rehabilitation success.
+The department is staffed by a team of specially trained medical professionals and the program is under the supervision of an Internal Medicine physician.

 Cardiac and rehabilitation services at Cary Medical Center include the following educational classes: